 cy·clo·pol·i·tan [sahy-kluh-pol-i-tn] p cyclopolitans

-- a person who habitually uses a cycle for transport in urban environments; does not dress specifically for cycling
+- a person who habitually uses a cycle for transport; does not dress specifically for cycling

 - a pedestrian who uses a bicycle to increase efficiency and carrying capacity